-The impacts of these threats are immense.
-Out of seven turtle species, six of them are classified as threatened and endangered.
+Do you know that six out of seven species are endangered?
+They are classified as threatened and endangered.
 Since they’re keystone species that play a major role in marine ecosystems, it’s critical to reverse their population decline and ensure safe nesting environments.

 You can also help Paso Pacifico save a nest by donating today!